 You may NOT bring knives, straight razors or other weapons, illegal drugs or alcohol, non-prescribed medications, food or beverages of any kind, or pets.
 ASAC is not responsible for lost or stolen items.

-King House makes available family groups in conjunction with our outpatient services and weekend family visits.
+King House encourages participation with family groups in conjunction with our outpatient services and weekend family visits.
 However, overnight passes for patients are not often approved without extenuating circumstances.
 Family involvement in the treatment and recovery process has been a proven way to encourage and support a successful recovery.

 Following the King House program patients may require additional support.
 ASAC offers a variety of continuing services including:

 - Transitional Housing